kogo59/The_Central_Caucasus_and_Bashan/chapters/02_Chapter.md

 with magnifying glasses or poetical imaginations, we failed to discover the ❜dizzy crags❜ and ❜deep ravines❜ described by a previous traveller, the landscape redeemed itself from the charge of actual ugliness.
-We met many parties of villagers on the road —some returning from labour in the fields, others driving laden donkeys.
+We met many parties of villagers on the road — some returning from labour in the fields, others driving laden donkeys.
 The position of Hebran itself is really fine.
 It stands out boldly on a spur of the mountains, if a range rising less than 3,000 feet from the tablelands at their base may be dignified by the name.
 From the